SwekeR-463/llm-hand-cricket/README.md

 ### Todos

 - [ ] Add **scorecard history** and stats tracking
+- [ ] Add parsers for getting reasoning traces and the move what LLM chose
 - [ ] Add leaderboard for different model's scores against me
 - [ ] Enable **LLM vs LLM matches** (benchmark-style)
 - [ ] Add support for models using HF